Ken Kesey: A Review of the Life of Ken Kesey, Author Whose Book Inspired the Film That Enshrined Jack Nicholson | LIGHTS

 Journey to the seed

-While critics regretted that Kesey had put literature aside to undertake a journey – which involved not only the physical transfer from one place to another, but the psychic, the mental one – Kesey only regretted not spending more time with his family or in home.
+While critics lamented that Kesey had put literature aside to embark on a journey – which involved not only the physical transfer from one place to another, but the psychic, the mental one – Kesey only regretted not spending more time with his family or in home.
 “I have many things to do, I have pending books to write”, the author went so far as to say.

 In 1992 and after losing one of her children in an accident in 1984, Kesey published “Sailor Song.”
 Some criticized his lack of production, while Kesey assured that he was still working, but preferred not to publish much.
 In fact, recalling his youthful days as a ventriloquist or illusionist, he once said: “I am not a writer, I am a magician.
 And one of my tricks is to write ”.
 Kesey passed away after an unsuccessful operation for liver cancer on November 10, 2001.